Fraunhofer-AISEC/cmc/README.md

 > Note: If you want to run the *cmc* on actual hardware, refer to the [Setup](./doc/setup.md),
 > [Build](./doc/build.md) and [Run](./doc/run.md) documentation.

-For demonstration purposes, we provide a docker container for building the tools and a Virtual Machine (VM) with attached software TPM as a demo.
+For demonstration purposes only, we provide a docker container for building the software and a Virtual Machine (VM) with attached software TPM.

-If you choose to use the Docker container, simply ensure that Docker is installed.
-The container bind-mounts the repository root and runs as the current user, meaning all artifacts are built in the same location as they would be without Docker.
+If you choose to use the Docker container, simply ensure that [Docker is installed](https://docs.docker.com/engine/install/).
+The container bind-mounts the repository root directory and runs as the current user, meaning all artifacts are built in the same location as they would be without Docker.

 If you prefer not to use Docker, make sure all [prerequisites](./doc/setup.md#prerequisites) are installed, and omit the `cmc-docker` prefix from each command.

-Create and launch VM with swTPM, establish server-side attested TLS connection to VM:
+Create and launch the VM with attached swTPM, establish server-side attested TLS connection to VM:
 ```sh
 # Setup environment
 source env.bash